bcgov/wps/mobile/asa-go/Notifications.md

 It is required locally in the Android project.

+## Google Play App Signing

+When distributing via the Play Store, Google re-signs your APK with their own App Signing Key rather than your local upload key.
+Firebase needs the SHA-1 of this key registered to validate the app's identity when requesting FCM tokens.
+To get it: Play Console -> Test and release -> App Integrity -> App signing → copy the SHA-1 and add it to the app in Firebase Console under Project Settings.

 ## APNs auth key

 The APNs auth key is the Apple push key used by Firebase to send iOS notifications through APNs.